Final Girl - All 20+ Feature Film Boxes Compared!

 Terror From the Grave (Zombies)

-• A cheap entry into cross-combining: Vignettes are noticeably smaller and cheaper than full Feature Film boxes, but immediately bring a new killer and a new Final Girl.
+• An affordable entry into cross-combining: vignettes are noticeably smaller and cheaper than full Feature Film boxes, but instantly bring a new killer or challenge and a new Final Girl.

-9. Buying Recommendations by Player Type and Series
+9. Buying Recommendation by Player Type and Series

 Player Type Recommended Order